energywebfoundation/ocn-node/README.md

 # Open Charging Network Client

 The Open Charging Network (OCN) Client with OCPI 2.2 connection.

+**This software is in alpha**.
+Starting from end of July, a testing period will be run to aid and inform development.
+Additionally, contributions are always welcome in the form of pull requests and issues.

 ## API Documentation